aurora-is-near/near-web3-provider/README.md

   limitation.
 * `eth_estimateGas` will always return `0x0`.
 Near RPC does not seem to support gas estimation for calls.
+* Many fields in Ethereum data structures do not have a direct correspondance to Near data structures.
+Some attributes of transaction and block objects will be unreliable.
+* Some fields are just unimplemented.
+For example, tx receipts currently always have a 0x1 status, regardless of the success of the transaction.

 ## API